 special encryption requirements or was created using a

-secure-connection options, start the server with at least
+recommended set of secure-connection options, start the server

 --ssl-key, and invoke the client